 What is the Chief Culture Officer?

-Large and enterprise-level companies typically hire a CCO during a period of rapid growth (or decline), after a merger or acquisition, or to support a change in an overall strategy.
-A useful tool used by some of the world's top companies in the Strategyzer Culture Map.
+Large and enterprise-level companies typically hire a CCO during a period of rapid growth, after a merger or acquisition, or to support a change in an overall strategy to perform better.
+A useful tool used by some of the world's top companies is the Strategyzer Culture Map.
 It is an employee development tool that includes mapping employee behaviours, outcomes, enablers and blockers.
 It was created by Alexander Osterwalder, a world-renowned consultant and creator of the Business Model Canvas.
-The Strategyzer is trusted by over 5 million companies worldwide and is now being taught at Harvard, Yale and many of the world's most prestigious business programs.
-The strategic management tool has been used by Fortune 100 enterprises such as Coca Cola, General Electric, P&G, Mastercard, Ericsson, LEGO and 3M.

 Cultivating a Better Workplace